Mid and South Essex Healthcare Libraries

 “Every now and then go away, have a little relaxation, for when you come back to your work your judgment will be surer.”
 Leonardo da Vinci

 Call 01702 385468 or email email@example.com

 Books and the Library Catalogue (ELMS)

-Most books may be borrowed for four weeks, and can be renewed, provided that they have not been requested by anyone else.
+Most books may be borrowed for four weeks, and will automatically be renewed three times (where applicable), provided that they have not been requested by anyone else.

 Books can be returned to the library or left in the drop boxes available at each site.

 Books can be issued and returned using the self-service machine in the library - this is available 24/7.

 If we don't have the book you need, we may be able to get it for you through our various library networks.

 To request a book, please first check the Library catalogue.
 Log in with your user ID and PIN - please request this from the Library if you do not have one.